c0c0n3/spring-doh/README.md

 3. *Spring CLI App*.
 Same as the bare bones app, but hosts beanified POJO's (see `app.beans` and `app.config.Wiring`) sprinkled with a few aspects (`app.aspects`) and configuration (`app.config`) in a CLI Spring container.
-Configuration is quite saucy with Java-based config, hierarchies and priorities.
+Configuration is quite saucy with Java-based config, profiles and priorities.
 So bake in the container until crispy; take out of the oven and eat in `app.run`.
 4. *Spring Boot Web App*.
 Uses Spring MVC & REST controllers to make the core functionality available through an embedded [Undertow][undertow] Web server,